 Back in 2011, Iomega sent me a fantastic surprise: A blistering fast 256 GB USB 3.0 SSD.
 My review was extremely positive, since it really was state of the art at the time.
 However, like most buyers, my experience has since turned sour as the USB connector failed.
 Here’s how to recover some usability from it.
-Although the Iomega USB 3.0 SSD shipped in a solid aluminum … [Read more...] about What To Do When Your Iomega USB 3.0 SSD Fails

 The world of storage can be confusing, with obscure terms hiding massive differences in technology and performance.
 Such is the case for the latest PCI express SSDs: They are much faster than traditional SAS or SATA SSDs, but many aren’t sure exactly why.
 In this article, I will try to explain the real difference.
-Let's get it out of the way from the start: All SSDs are fast … [Read more...] about Why Are PCIe SSDs So Fast?

 Every day, I’m briefed by another company with a range of products from entry-level to high-end.
 And every day I try to figure out their naming scheme: It seems most IT vendors follow the naming schemes of car companies, but few use the same naming system!
-As Micron explained the logic behind their three SSD lines (e, m, and h for entry-level, midrange, and … [Read more...] about What’s In A Name?
-And Which Product Is Better?

 No small storage company has had more press coverage and “buzz” than “ioMemory” maker, Fusion-io.
-I have long marveled at the company’s ability to attract attention, but this has rubbed some analysts wrong.
-As component vendors enter their space, how can a premium company with proprietary products compete over the long term?
-The Facts of the Flash Market Fusion-io sells … [Read more...] about Can Fusion-io Survive Commoditization?
+I have long marveled at the company’s ability to attract attention, but this has rub some analysts wrong.
+How, they argue, as component vendors enter their space, can a premium company with proprietary products compete over the long term?